karlnippoldt/karlnippoldt/_projects/realestate.md

 Our goal was to understand the user journey, their goals when they open the software, and the steps they take to get there.
 {: .lead}

 We started by talking with those at the company who were already familiar with the product's users, such as the product manager.
 The product is used by people like real estate agents, bankers, business analysts, and mortgage consultants.
 While the company wants to stay up to date with a more modern design for this product, existing users are resistant to change and a radical redesign would likely cause them to lose customers.
-However, users desire some additional features not present in the current product.
-For example, the current system does not provide the user any way to manage their account.
+However, users desire some additional features not present in the original product.
+For example, the original system does not provide the user any way to manage their account.
 If the user forgets their password, they must contact customer service to get it changed.
 This is both frustrating to users and a significant expense for the company.

 We created a 15-question survey to learn about the users and which features they value most.
 {: .lead}